Aakanksha Singh

 Singh made her Telugu film debut with Malli Raava (2017), for which she received SIIMA Award for Best Female Debut – Telugu nomination.
 Post this, she earned success with the Telugu film Devadas (2018), Kannada film Pailwaan (2019) and Hindi film Runway 34 (2022).
-She has been part of web series including, Rangbaaz: Darr Ki Rajneeti and Meet Cute (both 2022).
+She has been part of television series including, Rangbaaz: Darr Ki Rajneeti and Meet Cute (both 2022).

-Singh is a recipient of an Indian Telly Award.
-In addition to her acting career, Singh is a prominent celebrity endorser for brands and products.

-Early and personal life
+Personal life

-Singh was born on 30 July in Jaipur, Rajasthan.
+Singh was born on 30 July 1990 in Jaipur, Rajasthan.
 Her mother is a theatre artist.
-She completed her schooling from Ryan International School and is a physiotherapist by education.

-She married her longtime boyfriend Kunal Sain, a marketing professional, in 2014 in Rajasthan.
+Singh is a physiotherapist by education.
+She has married her longtime boyfriend Kunal Sain, a marketing professional, in 2014 in Rajasthan.

 Career

 Initial television career (2012–2017)

 Singh made her acting debut in 2012 with the television show Na Bole Tum Na Maine Kuch Kaha.
 She portrayed Megha Vyas Bhatnagar, a widow with two children opposite Kunal Karan Kapoor.
 She won Indian Telly Award for Fresh New Face - Female for her performance.
 The show ended in 2013, with two seasons.

 She next appeared in the finite series, Gulmohar Grand in 2015.
 The show based on the hotel industry saw her portraying Anahita "Annie" Mehta Fernandez.
 Singh has also been part of Box Cricket League for the team Ahmedabad Express in 2016.
 In 2017, she played a lawyer in an episode of Aye Zindagi.